MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/5-promote-test.md

 Here, you modify your pipeline configuration to deploy the build to the _Test_ stage.

-1. In Visual Studio Code, modify *azure-pipelines.yml* like this:
+1. In Visual Studio Code, modify *azure-pipelines.yml* as follows:

     [!code-yml[](code/5-azure-pipelines.yml?highlight=8-14,106-128)]